-New York is famous for its holiday light displays in Manhattan, Brooklyn, Bronx and Queens.
-If you happen to be in the city during the holidays, you can choose from large displays downtown or small and cozy in residential areas.
+New York is famous for its holiday light displays in Manhattan, Brooklyn, Bronx, and Queens.
+If you happen to be in the city during the holidays, you can choose large displays downtown or small and cozy in residential areas.

 Dyker Heights Christmas Lights (weekend after Thanksgiving–1st weekend in January)

-Dyker Heights Christmas Lights in Brooklyn is one of the most popular seasonal attractions in the neighbourhood.
+Dyker Heights Christmas Lights in Brooklyn is one of the most popular seasonal attractions in the neighborhood.
 The most breathtaking lights can be observed between 11th to 13th Avenues from 83rd to 86th St in Dyker Heights.
 This area takes Christmas lights to a new level, gathering crowds of visitors from all over the city.
-Huge inflatable Santas, snowmen, and reindeer decorate almost every house and Christmas carols can be heard from loudspeakers.
+Giant inflatable Santas, snowmen, and reindeer decorate almost every house, and Christmas carols can be heard from loudspeakers.
 The area is so popular that some companies organize tours to the best-decorated houses.
 The best time to see the lights is mid-December.

 Broadway Under the Stars (early November–early December, dates TBA)

 Another great occasion to kick off the holiday season is the Broadway Under the Stars with a breathtaking light display at Columbus Circle Shopping Mall.
 Every Monday, the second floor hosts free performances from Broadway’s most popular shows.
 All this happens under the largest specialty crafted colorful display in the world.
 The exhibit features twelve huge stars hanging from the ceiling of the Great Room.
 The show and wonderful view of Central Park make it a real urban oasis during the winter months.